MRingive/thejourneyof/_posts/2021-12-07-financial-freedom-update-november-2021.markdown

 - **GoPro.** I liked the idea of automatic cloud backup for all my GoPro videos.
 But I do my own backups of all video material so I don't need this.

 - **Audible.** I enjoy audiobooks but I can't keep up with the monthly subscription.
-With Audible you get a credit to use on any book every month.
+With Audible you get a credit every month to use on any book.
 I have 2 unused credits right now and several books I have not started.

 - **Adobe Premiere Pro and Lightroom.** I use Premiere Pro for my video editing and so this one I may end up missing.
 But the monthly fee is rather large and there are other alternatives.